-The city also offers abundant arts programs for adults and youth through the parks and recreation department as well as the Aberdeen Area Arts Council, Northern State University, Presentation College and other organizations.
+Aberdeen also allows children and youth to get involved!
+Young People’s Theatre allows local youth to showcase their talent, and Storybook Land Theatre presents free family entertainment all summer long in the Storybook Land Castle.
+The city offers abundant arts programs for adults and youth through the parks and recreation department as well as the Aberdeen Area Arts Council, Northern State University, Presentation College, and other organizations.

 Aberdeen Recreational and Cultural Center (ARCC)

-The ARCC is a multi-faceted arts and community center that provides programming in visual arts, dance, music, theater, athletics, meetings and special interest areas.
+The ARCC is a multi-faceted art and community center that provides programming in visual arts, dance, music, theater, athletics, meetings, and special interest areas.
 The Gallery, located within the ARRC at 225 3rd Ave.
-SE offers a multitude of art forms, media and original artwork for sale from local and regional artists.
+SE offers a multitude of art forms, media, and original artwork for sale from local and regional artists.

 Summertime brings Arts-In-The-Park, a weekend of entertainment and artists selling their work in outdoor booths.
 In winter there’s Winterfest, an indoor festival featuring artwork for sale.
 Both events are sponsored by the Aberdeen Area Arts Council.

 The Dacotah Prairie Museum

 Come see and hear the story that the prairie has to tell.
 Step back in time to witness the people, progress, and natural history that has influenced the development of our region.
 The museum is home to the Hatterscheidt Wildlife Gallery, which features more than 40 mounted specimens in a full-scale mural.
 The Zietlow Telephone Exhibit is the largest collection of independent telephone and telegraph company materials in the US.
 The Dacotah Prairie Museum also features several excellent galleries hosting touring exhibits and artist presentations.